Retail Construction: 9 Essential Success Strategies (2026 Guide)

 Essential Qualifications

-• Portfolio of completed retail projects
+- Portfolio of completed retail projects including references from retail clients

-• Relationships with retail fixture vendors
+- Established relationships with retail fixture vendors and specialty subcontractors

 National vs. Local Retailers